slackpanos/SlackOnly-Docs/FAQ.md

 ## How can you set up these package managers to use SlackOnly repositories?

-Directions can be found in the README.TXT in each repository.
+Directions can be found in the README.

 ## Why should you trust that SlackOnly provides quality software?